-Field corn (Zea mays L.) is the largest irrigated crop in the U.S., with typically 4.85 to 5.40 million ha harvested for grain in recent years (USDA-NASS, 2014); therefore, even though the land area using SDI for corn is much smaller than for cotton and tomato production, it is still an important usage and has been the topic of many research studies.
-Although the SDI land area for corn could not be determined, university and government agency anecdotal responses to inquiries by this author in early 2015 reported some SDI corn production (grain and/or forage) in six (Florida, Georgia, Kansas, Nebraska, Oregon, and Texas) of the top ten states having the largest SDI land area in the U.S. (USDA-NASS, 2014).
-The earliest reported usage of SDI for corn in the U.S. was in 1915-1916 on a deep silt loam soil at the West College Farm of Colorado State University (House, 1918).
-The description of the irrigation system is somewhat similar to a subirrigation system, but the system was not used for controlling the height of the water table.
-In that early study, porous clay tiles were installed at a depth of 0.6 m on various lateral spacings of 4.9 to 7.6 m.
+Field corn (Zea mays L.) is the largest irrigated crop in the USA with typically 4.85 to 5.40 million hectares harvested for grain in recent years (USDA-NASS, 2014), so even though the land area using SDI is much smaller than for cotton and tomato production it is still an important usage and has been the topic of many research studies.
+Although, the SDI land area for corn could not be determined, university and government agency anecdotal responses to inquiries by this author in early 2015 reported some SDI corn production (grain and/or forage) in six (Florida, Georgia, Kansas, Nebraska, Oregon, and Texas) of the top ten states having the largest SDI land area in the USA (USDA-NASS, 2014).
+The earliest reported usage of SDI for corn in the USA was in 1915-1916 on a deep silt loam soil at the West College Farm of Colorado State University (House, 1918).
+The description of the irrigation system is somewhat similar to a subirrigation system, but this system was not used for controlling the height of the water table.
+In this study, porous clay tiles were installed at a depth of 0.6 m on various lateral spacings of 4.9 to 7.6 m.
 Precipitation in 1915 at the location was greater than normal, so corn yield measurements were not recorded.
-Dry conditions in 1916 resulted in large plant height differences, ranging from approximately 1 to 2 m across the width of the widely spaced subsurface laterals.
-The author concluded that the technology would not be cost-effective for ordinary farm crops such as corn, that narrower lateral spacings would be needed for grain crops on that soil type, and that a smaller water supply that would be infeasible for a surface gravity system could be sufficient for a subsurface system.
+Dry conditions in 1916 resulted in large plant height differences ranging from approximately 1 to 2 m across the width of the widely-spaced subsurface laterals.
+They concluded that the technology would not be cost effective for ordinary farm crops such as corn, that narrower lateral spacings would be needed for grain crops on this soil type, and that a smaller water supply that would be infeasible for a surface gravity system could be sufficient for a subsurface system.
 In a three-year study (1965-1967) near Georgetown, Delaware, Mitchell et al. (1969) reported some early SDI corn research evaluating flexible plastic tubing with various orifices and dripline spacings (1, 1.5, and 2 m).
-They reported yield increases of 12% to 2415% with SDI compared to rainfed production on a loamy sand.
-Their report also provides some of the earliest details about installation implements and procedures for SDI, some of which are similar to today's procedures.
-In a related publication, Mitchell and Tilmon (1982) suggested SDI as a good, economical, alternative irrigation system for small farmers in the U.S. This is because the components of SDI systems can be easily and economically designed to accommodate the field size (Bosch et al., 1992; O'Brien et al., 1998).
+They reported yield increases of 12 to 2515% with SDI compared to rainfed production on a loamy sand.
+This report also provides some of the earliest details about installation implements and procedures for SDI, some of which are similar to today's procedures.
+In another related early publication, Mitchell and Tilmon (1982) suggested SDI as a good, economical, irrigation system alternative for the small farmer in the USA.
+This is because the components of SDI systems can be easily and economically designed to accommodate the field size (Bosch et al., 1992; O'Brien et al., 1998).
 Several early SDI corn studies (1989 to 1999) from Kansas were discussed by Lamm and Trooien (2003).
-Major SDI corn research topics have been comparisons of production under SDI and alternative systems; responses to SDI for a particular region, soil, or climate; water and nutrient management; and SDI system design criteria.
+Major SDI corn research topics have been comparison of production under SDI and alternative systems, response to SDI for a particular region, soil, or climate, water and nutrient management, and SDI system design criteria.

-System Comparisons for Corn
+System comparisons for corn